theodorosmalezidis/Investment_Firm_Analytics/Reports/Advanced Report/README.md

 ## 1. Annual Client Retention Rate

-- **Purpose:** A high retention rate indicates low churn (few clients leaving), while a low retention rate indicates high churn (many clients leaving).
+- **Purpose:** The retention rate when is high indicates low churn (few clients leaving), while a low retention rate indicates high churn (many clients leaving).

 - **Insight:** Identifies trends in client loyalty and retention effectiveness across different onboarding years, revealing patterns in long-term client engagement.

-- **Value:** Supports strategic planning by uncovering retention strengths or weaknesses, helping the firm improve client experience, reduce churn, and allocate resources toward higher-retention segments.
+- **Value:** Supports strategic planning by uncovering retention strengths or weaknesses, helping the firm improve client experience and improving customer loyalty.

 First I find the count of total clients who joined each year in the JoinedClients CTE and then those who remained active in the RetainedClients CTE, using a LEFT JOIN to align the two CTE s by year and calculate the retention rate as the percentage of retained clients relative to total clients joined, with the results ordered chronologically by year.